 4. Aviation Tools

-To understand how drones work, especially for automated flight, we need to understand some crucial geospatial concepts like GPS and navigation.
+To understand how educational drones work, especially for automated flight, we need to understand some crucial geospatial concepts like GPS and navigation.
 How does GPS work?
 What did we use before GPS?
 What is the Earth’s magnetic pull, and how can it be used to navigate?

 5. Optics + Computer Science = AI